Enhanced Mid-Infrared Single-Photon Detection with Antenna-Coupled Superconducting Nanowires: Results and Discussion

-Figure \ref{fig:Fig2}a shows the sample stack and scanning electron microscopy (SEM) images of three devices: an 80 nm-wide, \SI{4.2}{\micro\meter}-long bare WSi nanowire, an identical nanowire with cross-oriented bowtie antennas, and one with plus-oriented bowtie antennas.
-The connecting strips were 300 nm wide, nearly four times the 80 nm nanowire width, so they remained non-single-photon-sensitive at the operating bias current, ensuring that only the 80 nm segment contributed to photon counts.
-All three devices were fabricated on a 1 mm × 1 mm chip and were close enough to experience similar illumination intensity.
-In addition, the fourfold symmetric configuration of the crossed bowtie antenna is expected to be polarization-insensitive and hence optimal for maximizing field enhancement for unpolarized incident light.
-The antenna dimensions were optimized using finite-difference time-domain (FDTD) simulations to achieve peak field enhancement at around \SI{7}{\micro\meter} wavelength.
-The arm length of each bowtie antenna is \SI{1.55}{\micro\meter}, arm width \SI{1}{\micro\meter}, apex width 20 nm, and feed gap 40 nm.
+Figure \ref{fig:Fig2}a shows the sample stack and scanning electron microscopy (SEM) images of three devices: an 80 nm-wide, \SI{4.2}{\micro\meter}-long bare WSi nanowire, an identical nanowire with cross-oriented bowtie antennas, and one with plus-oriented antennas.
+The connecting strips were 300 nm wide, nearly four times the nanowire width, so only the 80 nm wide segment contributed to photon counts.
+All three devices were fabricated within a 1 mm × 1 mm area of the chip and were sufficiently close to experience similar illumination intensity.
+The fourfold-symmetric crossed bowtie antenna is polarization-insensitive and optimal for unpolarized light.
+The antenna arm length is \SI{1.55}{\micro\meter}, width \SI{1}{\micro\meter}, apex width 20 nm, and feed gap 40 nm.
 The antennas were fabricated using a metal lift-off process with a 45 nm-thick gold layer and a 2 nm-thick titanium adhesion layer.
-Detailed fabrication steps are provided in Section V of the Supplementary Information.
+Detailed fabrication steps are provided in Section V of the Supporting Information.

-To characterize mid-IR single-photon sensitivity, we used a broadband thermal source and a stack of optical filters, with details provided in Section VI of the Supplementary Information.
-Based on the room-temperature characteristics of these filters, the filtered spectrum incident on the devices was expected to be centered at \SI{7.4}{\micro\meter} with 148 nm full-width at half-maximum (FWHM), shown as the shaded region in Figure \ref{fig:Fig2}c.
+To characterize mid-IR single-photon sensitivity, we used a broadband thermal source and a stack of optical filters, with details provided in Section VI of the Supporting Information.
+Based on the room-temperature filter characteristics, the filtered spectrum incident on the devices was expected to be centered at \SI{7.4}{\micro\meter} with 148 nm full-width at half-maximum (FWHM), shown by the shaded region in Figure \ref{fig:Fig2}c.